 The EEGS department is rooted in Geography.
 Geography was one of the original subjects taught when the State Board of Education created Northern State Normal School on July 14, 1899.
 The first geography courses were basic and were taught by Martha B. Ackermann.
 The program included physical geography, meteorology, and a general course for teachers of geography.
 Drawing courses that included cartography were also offered.
 In 1903, general geography (human geography) replaced the course for teachers and commercial geography supplanted physical geography and meteorology.

 The Geography Department was officially created in 1905, with Frances Martin Kelsey as its head.
-One early departmental change included the increase in the availability of text materials.
+One early departmental change included an increase in the availability of text materials.
 Such materials reduced the department’s emphasis on the maps, models, laboratories, and field trips that were used to teach geography early in the century.
 New offerings included courses in geology and continental geography.

 Most graduates of the department in the first half of the 20th century became teachers, but jobs for geographers in government and industry increased in the second half of the century.